Femn0X/Payjar/README.md

 # PayJar

-PayJar is a simple, lightweight interpreter for the **PJ** esoteric programming language.
-Starting with version 1.1.0, the interpreter is rewritten in **Rust** for improved performance and memory safety.
+PayJar is a simple, lightweight interpreter for the **Paygar** programming language.
+The interpreter core is implemented in **Rust** for improved performance and memory safety.
 The language is designed to be familiar to Java/JavaScript developers with a minimal syntax, modern features, and a tiny runtime.

 The repository also contains a React‑based IDE (`react-ide/`) that can be used to edit and run PayJar programs in the browser or as a Tauri desktop application.